bernardodesousa/safe-alloy/README.md

 1. Install Ffmpeg; make sure it's on PATH;
 1. Create a `.env` text file with the same settings found in `.env.example`;
-1. Increse of decrese the number of sets of ffmpeg+ffplay+CAMX_PID+kill instructions on safe-alloy.sh script, according to how many cameras you have on your network.
+1. Increse or decrese the number of sets of ffmpeg+ffplay+CAMX_PID+kill instructions on safe-alloy.sh script, according to how many cameras you have on your network.

 ## Run with